AJ6EE/YSFReflector/README.md

 $ ###Your Dashboard is now done but we need to remove the setup.php file:
 $ puppet apply --noop puppet-drop-setup.pp  ### pre flight check.
 If no errors run the next command
 $ puppet apply puppet-drop-setup.pp
 $
+$ ### Note: I have inconsistencies with puppet starting the YSFReflector service.
+$ ### You can use 'ps ax | grep YSF' to see if it is running.
+If not '/etc/init.d/YSFReflector start' will start it.
+$
 $ ### That is all :) Your node is up and running!
 Congratulations!
 73 de AJ6EE
 ```